-Undergraduate-level: Associate degree students, regardless of previous undergraduate credits earned, are required to complete a minimum of 15 semester hours of coursework at CIU.
+Undergraduate level: Associate degree students, regardless of previous undergraduate credits earned, are required to complete a minimum of 15 semester hours of coursework at CIU.
 Bachelor degree students, regardless of previous undergraduate credits earned, are required to complete a minimum of 30 semester hours of coursework through CIU.
-While no statutes of limitations for undergraduate degree completion exists, CIU requires that the final 15 semester hours of coursework must be CIU credits unless defined otherwise in a cooperative program.

 Graduate-level: A majority of credits toward a graduate degree must be earned at either CIU or a CIU site.

-SSM programs\ permit a maximum of 2/3 of the degree to be earned through online courses.
-(This limit also applies when two degrees are earned concurrently.) \All Columbia Biblical Seminary programs are exempt from this restriction.
+\All Columbia Biblical Seminary programs are exempt from this restriction.